When can you use North Carolina’s small estate affidavit instead of full probate if assets are under $20,000?

 1. Total Personal Property Does Not Exceed $20,000

-Calculate the fair market value of all personal property the decedent owned in North Carolina.
-The total must not exceed $20,000.
+Calculate the fair market value of the decedent’s personal property, less liens and encumbrances, wherever located.
+The total must not exceed $20,000, or $30,000 if the surviving spouse is the sole affiant.
 Personal property includes:

 2. No Personal Representative Has Been Appointed